sagemath/sagewiki_to_gh-2022-10-10/DanDrake/JustEnoughSageServer.md

 sudo adduser --ingroup sageusers nb1
 }}}
 I also created `nb2`, `nb3`, `nb4`, and `nb5`.
 I don't know how many you really need.
 Next, generate a passwordless ssh key as the `sageadm` user and copy it to all the unprivileged users; it's convenient to use "`ssh-copy-id nb1@localhost`" for this.

+== Running the server ==

+Download Sage to the VM and install it; I unpacked the tarball into `/opt`.
+Create a directory for the notebook files -- this must be outside `sageadm`'s dot-sage directory; I used `~/nbfiles`.
+Change the permissions so it's group-writable by the `sageusers` group.
+Now run the server with `directory='/home/sageadm/nbfiles'`, an appropriate `server_pool`, and so on.
+I've attached the actual script I use to start the notebook.

+== Security notes ==

+to come

+== Other things I find convenient ==

+to come